EvSecDev/SCMP/README.md

 Metadata of directories is handled through a special JSON file that lives directly under the directory it applies to.
 The file name is static and will always need to be `.directory_metadata_information.json`

-The JSON is the same as the metadata header in files with no reload section:
+The JSON is the same as the metadata header in files:

 ```json
 {